Who Was “Mr. July?”Posted: September 20, 2012

 Some of you may recall that The Skeleton King goes as far back as the original Diablo game.
 I remember entering King Leoric’s Tomb with my Rogue, and actually feeling scared when The Skeleton King started talking.
-This is not my video, (but it does bring back memories of playing Diablo until the sun came up).

 There is something else noteworthy about this particular piece of artwork.
 It was created by Brom.
 He is an amazing artist who has done other art for Blizzard’s Diablo games.
 Earlier this year, Blizzard selected another piece by Brom to be featured in the Diablo III 2012 Wall Calendar.
 His Tomb Viper was the artwork for the month of February.
 Brom is also listed as an Artist in the credits at the end of the Diablo III game.